Kaadhalan: Filming

+Prabhu Deva's father Mugur Sundar and brother Raju Sundaram choreographed the songs.
 The song "Urvasi Urvasi" was shot near the SPIC building in Guindy, Anna Salai and other landmarks across Madras.
 Art director Thota Tharani specially created a glass framed bus for the song.
-Since the crew made a film with a relatively new cast it created doubts on the trade, so the crew decided "to use the newest technology at that time", hoping this move would help the film appeal to audiences.
+Since the crew made a film with a relatively new cast it created doubts on the trade, so the crew decided to use "the newest technology at that time", hoping this move would help the film appeal to audiences.
 The crew decided to use visual effects extensively in the song sequences, intending to make them the attraction.
 S. T. Venki was chosen to supervise the visual effects, and he had done so by outsourcing the work to technicians from abroad.
 It became the final film to be shot inside the premises of Nataraja Temple after the film's crew was sued by court for shooting inside the temple.

-The song "Muqabla" was shot at Rajahmundry.
+The song "Mukkabla" was shot at Rajahmundry.
 Kasi, who designed costumes for the song had to design around 400 costumes within a short time as the dancers had only one day callsheet.
 The song "Ennavale" was shot at Kulu Manali.
 Prior to the shoot of these two songs, Prabhu Deva tore a ligament on the left leg while filming an action sequence.
-While he walked for a short sequence in "Ennavale", "Muqabla" required heavy movements and he could not move his left leg due to pain.
-This led him in dancing the entire song in right leg.
+While he walked for a short sequence in "Ennavale", "Mukkabla" required heavy movements and he could not move his left leg due to pain.
+This led to him dancing the entire song with his right leg.
 He wore a crepe bandage in his left leg and shoes of different sizes—9 on the left and 10 on the right—and choreographed the song that way.
 Lalitha Mahal at Mysore was shown as Nagma's home in the film.
 Other filming locations included Kumbakonam, Chidambaram, Pollachi, Delhi, and it took eleven months to be completed.